Lorna Fitzgerald

 Lorna Katie Fitzgerald (born 17 April 1996) is a British actress from Northampton.
-Her most notable role to date is that of Abi Branning in the BBC soap opera, EastEnders.
+Her most notable role to date is that of Abi Branning in the BBC soap opera EastEnders.
 Since leaving EastEnders in January 2018, Fitzgerald has developed her acting career on the stage and in movies.

 Personal life

 Fitzgerald started attending Stagecoach Drama Classes at the age of four.
 She has two older sisters and is a keen dancer.
 Fitzgerald also plays the guitar.

 In November 2009, Fitzgerald was involved in a charity project in Northampton called Talking With Hands, a charity for people with hearing impairments and deafness.
 The project featured on ITV's Anglia News, alongside deaf actor Alex Nowak, and Fitzgerald helped with this project.

 Career

 Fitzgerald has appeared in the Casualty episode "Animals", and a short film called Big Girl, Little Girl.
 She also appeared in the ITV drama The Golden Hour, as well as playing Sarah Lancashire's daughter Jade Cannings in Cherished, and Young Bex in According to Bex.
-She has appeared in adverts for Childline and Nescafe.
+She has appeared in adverts for Childline and Nescafé.

 After attending acting classes, Fitzgerald joined the Stagecoach Theatre Arts School in Stony Stratford, and Derngate Theatre School.
 Her agent put her forward for a role in BBC One soap opera EastEnders, and after attending three auditions she was cast as Abi Branning.
 She made her first appearance as Abi in July 2006.
 On 10 September 2017, it was announced that Fitzgerald would be leaving the role after almost 12 years, with her exit airing on 19 January 2018.